Suzanna-Linn/slua/docs/moving-datatypes.md

 For LL function parameters that are integer or float in LSL, SLua accepts both number and integer types.
 - If a number with decimals is passed to a parameter expecting an integer, the decimal part is truncated (not rounded).
 - Many, but not all, of these functions also accept a boolean type, which is internally cast to an integer.

+In SLua, LL constants that contain a uuid have type uuid.
+In LSL they have type string.